wpilibsuite/allwpilib/README.md

 There are a few tasks other than `build` available.
 To see them, run the meta-task `tasks`.
 This will print a list of all available tasks, with a description of each task.

+format.py can be executed in either the styleguide or root directories of the repository via `python3 format.py` or `./format.py`.

 ## Publishing

 If you are building to test with the Eclipse plugins or just want to export the build as a Maven-style dependency, simply run the `publish` task.
 This task will publish all available packages to ~/releases/maven/development.
 If you need to publish the project to a different repo, you can specify it with `-Prepo=repo_name`.
 Valid options are:

 - development - The default repo.